Ural Mountains

 The mountains lie within the Ural geographical region and significantly overlap with the Ural Federal District and the Ural economic region.
-Their resources include metal ores, coal, and precious and semi-precious stones.
-Since the 18th century the mountains have contributed significantly to the mineral sector of the Russian economy.
-The region is one of the largest centres of metallurgy and heavy industry production in Russia.
+Their resources include metal ores, coal, precious and semi-precious stones.
+Since the 18th century, the mountains have contributed significantly to the mineral sector of the Russian economy.
+The region is one of the largest centers of metallurgy and heavy industry production in Russia.